-Multi-Source Inventory (MSI) allows you to manage the inventory of a product by source (Location) within the Magento 2 webstore.
+Multi-Source Inventory (MSI) allows you to manage the inventory of a product by source (location) within the Magento 2 webstore.

-This feature has come handy to solve the inventory management within our Magento 2 POS system allowing us to create separate set of inventories for different sources.
+This feature has come in handy to solve the inventory management within our Magento 2 POS system allowing us to create a separate set of inventories for different sources.

-Consider that the POS system is working in Offline mode and you have assigned a main product with quantity of 100 (50 for web and 50 For POS).
-Now the issue that can arise is that, if the salesperson sells out more than 50 quantity.
+Consider that the POS system is working in offline mode and you have assigned the main product with a quantity of 100 (50 for the web store and 50 for the retail POS outlet).
+Now the issue that can arise is if the salesperson sells out more than 50 quantities.

-This is taken care by the MSI system, where in the store owner can now create and manage the inventory of a product by location wise.
+This is taken care of by the MSI system, where the store owner can now create and manage the inventory of a product by location wise.

 The Source and Stock

-Here we will need to create stock for each channel (Magento Websites, if there are multi website configured in your Magento) so that we can assign sources (from where we are selling our products) for each channel.
+Here we will need to create stock for each channel (Magento websites, if there are multi websites present in your Magento) so that we can assign sources (from where we are selling our products) for each channel.

-After this, we can assign the stock to the product by navigating to the edit product page and clicking the Assign Sources button.
+After, we can assign the stock to the product by navigating to the edit product page and clicking the Assign Sources button.